HOKGroup/HOK-Revit-Addins/HOK.Core/README.md

 #### Library of commonly used methods and classes.
 Contains mostly utility methods shared across more than one plug-in.

+###### Release 2018.0.0.8

+* Windows updates changed the SSL encryption for HTTP requests.
+I had to add a specific SSL version to each request to make sure it's compatible with GitHub.
+* Also added settings to store AccessToken for GitHub so it's not available while decompiling.

 ###### Release 2018.0.0.7

 * Added async code for GitHub interactions.